PySimpleGUI/PySimpleGUI/readme_creator/2_readme.md

 `Tab` layouts look exactly like Window layouts, that is they are **a list of lists of Elements**.

 *How you place a Tab element into a window is different than all other elements.*  You cannot place a Tab directly into a Window's layout.

+Also, tabs cannot be made invisible at this time.
+They have a visibily parameter but calling update will not change it.

 Tabs are contained in TabGroups.
 They are **not** placed into other layouts.
 To get a Tab into your window, first place the `Tab` Element into a `TabGroup` Element and then place the `TabGroup` Element into the Window layout.